High-efficiency Pt$_{75}$Au$_{25}$-based spintronic terahertz emitters

-The larger optimal thickness of $\mathrm{Pt_{75}Au_{25}}$ in the STE compared to the Pt-based STE in \cref{fig:figure3}(a) is consistent with the spin diffusion lengths previously determined from spin Hall torque measurements: $\lambda_\mathrm{Pt_{75}Au_{25}} = 1.7$\,nm and $\lambda_\mathrm{Pt} = 1.4$\,nm \cite{zhu_highly_2018,nguyen_spin_2016}.
+The larger optimal thickness of $\mathrm{Pt_{75}Au_{25}}$ in the STE compared to the Pt-based STE in \cref{fig:figure3}(c) is consistent with the spin diffusion lengths previously determined from spin Hall torque measurements: $\lambda_\mathrm{Pt_{75}Au_{25}} = 1.7$\,nm and $\lambda_\mathrm{Pt} = 1.4$\,nm \cite{zhu_highly_2018,nguyen_spin_2016}.
 Additionally, the higher observed THz field amplitude in the $\mathrm{Pt_{75}Au_{25}}$-based STE is consistent with the higher spin Hall efficiency of $\mathrm{Pt_{75}Au_{25}}$ relative to Pt \cite{zhu_highly_2018,nguyen_spin_2016}.
-The data in \cref{fig:figure3}(a) illustrate that both the alloy composition and the layer thickness must be carefully optimized in tandem to maximize the THz emission from spintronic heterostructures.
+The maximum $E_0$ observed in \cref{fig:figure3}(b) for the $\mathrm{Pt_{75}Au_{25}}$-based STE is also consistent with previous studies demonstrating that the maximum spin Hall efficiency in the \PtxAu alloy is found for $x=$\,75 \cite{zhu_highly_2018}.
+The data in \cref{fig:figure3}(b) illustrate that both the alloy composition and the layer thickness must be carefully optimized in tandem to maximize the THz emission from spintronic heterostructures.

-Having established $\mathrm{Pt_{75}Au_{25}}$ as the optimal \PtxAu \,alloy composition, we turn to trilayer STEs to further boost the emitted THz power.
+Having established $\mathrm{Pt_{75}Au_{25}}$ as the optimal \PtxAu \, alloy composition, we turn to trilayer STEs to further boost the emitted THz power.
 To this end, we introduced a W layer under the CoFeB/$\mathrm{Pt_{75}Au_{25}}$\ stack, as the large negative spin Hall angle in $\beta$-W is known to enhance STE efficiency \cite{haoBetaTungstenThin2015, seifert_ultrabroadband_2017, seifert_efficient_2016}.
 For trilayer optimization, the Pt and $\mathrm{Pt_{75}Au_{25}}$ layer thicknesses were fixed at their optimal bilayer values.
-First, we varied the W thickness in $\mathrm{Pt_{75}Au_{25}}$-based trilayers at fixed CoFeB thickness ${d_\mathrm{FM} = 1.6}$\,nm and found the emitted THz power to be only weakly dependent on $d_\mathrm{W}$, with a broad maximum near $d_\mathrm{W}=1.8$\,nm consistent with prior studies\cite{seifert_efficient_2016,fengspintronicTerahertzEmitter2021,seifert_ultrabroadband_2017,herapathImpactPumpWavelength2019,nandiAntennacoupledSpintronicTerahertz2019}.
+First, we varied the W thickness in $\mathrm{Pt_{75}Au_{25}}$-based trilayers at fixed CoFeB thickness ${d_\mathrm{FM} = 1.6}$\,nm and found the emitted THz power to be only weakly dependent on $d_\mathrm{W}$, with a broad maximum near $d_\mathrm{W}=1.8$\,nm consistent with prior studies \cite{seifert_efficient_2016,fengspintronicTerahertzEmitter2021,seifert_ultrabroadband_2017,herapathImpactPumpWavelength2019,nandiAntennacoupledSpintronicTerahertz2019}.
 The addition of W underlayer enhances $E_0$ in Pt-based STEs by up to ~50\,\%, whereas $\mathrm{Pt_{75}Au_{25}}$-based trilayers show a smaller gain in $E_0$ of ~37\,\%.